 \section{Bottom simplicial discs}

 In Section \ref{Non_stacked} we derive infinitely many reduced bottom simplicial discs, not covered by Theorems \ref{MAIN} and \ref{Fano_bottom}.
-In view of Lemma \ref{alternative}(b) the following question is reminiscent to the open question whether all complete 3-dimensional simplicial fans are combinatorially equivalent to smooth fans \cite{Simplicial_2}:
+In view of Lemma \ref{alternative}(b) the following question is reminiscent of the open question whether all complete 3-dimensional simplicial fans are combinatorially equivalent to smooth fans (e.g., \cite{Simplicial_2}):

 \begin{question} Is every simplicial disc reduced bottom? \end{question}